iotaledger/wallet.rs/README.md

 ## Prerequisites

-To use the library, we recommend update your Rust to latest stable version [`rustup update stable`](https://github.com/rust-lang/rustup.rs#keeping-rust-up-to-date).
-Nightly should be fine but you are expected some changes might not be compatable.
+To use the library, we recommend you update Rust to the latest stable version [`rustup update stable`](https://github.com/rust-lang/rustup.rs#keeping-rust-up-to-date).
+Nightly should be fine but there's a chance some changes are not compatable.

-`no_std` is not supported currently, but we are working on it in [bee](https://github.com/iotaledger/bee), and will provide it as feature once new library implementation is ready.
+`no_std` is not supported currently, but we are working on it in [Bee](https://github.com/iotaledger/bee), and will provide it as a feature once the new library implementation is ready.

 ## Usage